swisskyrepo/PayloadsAllTheThings/Account Takeover/mfa-bypass.md

 ### Backup Code Abuse

 Bypassing 2FA by abusing the Backup code feature
-Use the above mentioned techniques to bypass Backup Code to remove/reset 2FA restrictions
+Use the above-mentioned techniques to bypass the Backup Code to remove/reset 2FA restrictions

 ### Clickjacking on 2FA Disabling Page